hfaerber/git_testhomework/practice_file.md

 If you **just quit your job** and want to go hang out instead of working.
 That's ok.

 Techinically, you're on **vacation** anyways.

+## WAIT!

+What if you just tried it but the title wasn't big like it was *supposed* to be and you realized you just missed *one tiny space*?
+Just **add** one tiny space!